wp-graphql/wp-graphiql/README.md

+# DEPRECATED
+This project is deprecated as GraphiQL is now [built-in to WPGraphQL](https://github.com/wp-graphql/wp-graphql/releases/tag/v0.13.0).

-# WPGraphiQL: GraphiQL IDE in the WP-Admin
+## WPGraphiQL: GraphiQL IDE in the WP-Admin

 This plugin brings the power of the GraphiQL IDE to the WP-Admin.